In an effort to cut through some of the hype about gun cleaning products, the following information is presented for your enlightenment and enjoyment.

 For extreme cold weather you can use the synthetic motor oils and ATF if you are running auto lubricants.
 They stay fluid and lubricate down to the -40 to -50 range.
 If you need to go lower than that you'll probably freeze up before your lubricant will.
 Go shoot and don't loose sleep over whether or not you are using the latest "wunderlube."

-If you like the various automotive oils you can get plastic dispenser bottles in 4 oz (100 ml) and smaller sizes from numerous sources locally ( I've gotten some nice ones from our Vet) and online at places such as
+If you like the various automotive oils you can get plastic dispenser bottles in 4 oz (100 ml) and smaller sizes from numerous sources locally ( I've gotten some nice ones from our Vet), or online at places such as

 www.candlechem.com/bottles.htm (Nice selection of small squeeze bottles)